Creating a Video-Wall with Yodeck

 Overscan Test Card

 Please put it in a Layout and assign this Layout to all screens of the Video Wall.
-Then carefully check all corners of the screens for any overscan.
+Then, carefully check all corners of the screens for any overscan.

 Without Overscan